 Do I have to include fresh basil?

 Nope, this is totally optional.
-We always grow fresh basil during the summer (I say “we” when, in fact, my husband does all our gardening.
-I just like to claim it as partially mine.).
+I love to grow fresh basil during the summer.
 Strawberries and basil are a beautiful flavor combination, so it adds a little something to the dish.
 That being said, your Strawberry Trifle will be equally delicious with or without basil.